 We did a lot of fun stuff here....visited the most amazing donut shop, tried to hike a waterfall, and went to Diamond Head State Monument.
 (More details in my FREE travel guide)

 It was crazy and busy and a fun way to end the last day and night.
 Watching the sun go down with a hundred thousand people felt very community oriented (and also very weird). lol.

 I would go back in A HEARTBEAT.
 But I'd love to visit Kauai too.
 How about you?
 Do you have any suggestions on where in Hawaii we should visit next?

 Now it’s your turn….

 Our time in Hawaii was ALL it's cracked up to be.
-If you want to do a similar trip and would like all the deets (where we stayed, our driving route, the coffee shops/restaurants/hiking spots we loved), you can grab my FREE Hawaii Travel Guide here.
+If you want to do a similar trip and would like all the deets (where we stayed, our driving route, the coffee shops/restaurants/hiking spots we loved), sign up for our travel guide below.